MARTIMM/gnome-gtk3/docs/content-docs/examples/todo-viewer/prototype.md

 Now that we have set our goals, we need to set up the working directory amongst other things;
 * Create an environment and set up some directories.
 We make this project installable so we can share this program and modules.
   The project directory will be `todo-viewer`.
 In that directory we create the directories `bin`, `lib` and `t`.
 The program will go to `bin` and any module will go to `lib`.
 The program is named `todo-viewer.pl6` and the modules `Gui.pm6`, `SkimFile.pm6` and `GuiHandlers.pm6`.
 * There will be a `MAIN()` in the program to get some arguments from the commandline.
 Also the main program will load some modules to handle the file I/O and building the graphical user interface (GUI).
-Also, we need a module to handle the the signals.
+Also, we need a module to handle the signals.
 This will be loaded by the GUI module.
 * We need a test file with some TODO and other marker comments in it and call it `my-test.pl6`.
 This file is placed in `t/data`.